0chain/0chain/README.md

 *) From the working directory of git/0chain, issue the following commands.
 Build by removing intermediate containers

-> export MINER=1; docker-compose -p miner1 build --force-rm
+> export MINER=1; docker-compose -p miner1 -f docker.local/build.miner/docker-compose.yml  build --force-rm

-> export MINER=2; docker-compose -p miner2 build --force-rm
+> export MINER=2; docker-compose -p miner2 -f docker.local/build.miner/docker-compose.yml  build --force-rm

-> export MINER=3; docker-compose -p miner3 build --force-rm
+> export MINER=3; docker-compose -p miner3 -f docker.local/build.miner/docker-compose.yml  build --force-rm

 *) Syncing time (the host and the containers are being offset by a few seconds that throws validation errors as we accept transactions that are within 5 seconds of creation).
 This step is needed periodically when you see the validation error.

 > docker run --rm --privileged alpine hwclock -s

-*)Open 3 terminals and go to the directory miner1 , 2 and 3 respectively that were created under git/0chain.
+*)Open 3 terminals and go to the directory miner1 , 2 and 3 respectively that were created under git/0chain/docker.local.
 From there issue the 3 commands one on each terminal respectively.

-> export MINER=1; docker-compose -p miner1 up
+> export MINER=1; docker-compose -p miner1 -f ../build.miner/docker-compose.yml up

-> export MINER=2; docker-compose -p miner2 up
+> export MINER=2; docker-compose -p miner2 -f ../build.miner/docker-compose.yml up

-> export MINER=3; docker-compose -p miner3 up
+> export MINER=3; docker-compose -p miner3 -f ../build.miner/docker-compose.yml up

-Alternate and more flexible way but don’t use this as it’s hard to debug what’s going on if there is a problem.

-> export MINER=1; docker-compose -p miner1 run -p "7071:7071” miner

-> export MINER=2; docker-compose -p miner2 run -p "7072:7072” miner

-> export MINER=3; docker-compose -p miner3 run -p "7073:7073” miner

 3) Troubleshooting: